htcf/docs/docs/storage/index.md

 ### LTS

 Long Term Storage (LTS) is lab project space to store raw sequencing and completed data, the directories are not available on nodes for computational use.
 It is available in terabyte increments billed monthly.
 It is kept on fault-tolerant storage with snapshops.
-Copies of the latest daily snapshots are kept offsite for disaster recovery purposes.
+Copies of the latest monthly snapshots are kept offsite for disaster recovery purposes.

 To check LTS usage: